CraftreeSolitary/es113-flask-data-explorer/README.md

 ```bash
 python -m flask run
 ```
+17. Open the localhost link shown in your terminal in a browser to access the app

 ## Bonus Feature: Alluvial Diagram to show Flow of Money
 _chart has not rendered completely due to processing limitations_